PubuduJ/image-uploader/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-[//]: # (This is a simple task list application that can display both ongoing and completed tasks.)
+This is an example image uploader that supports drag-and-drop and image cropping.

-[//]: # (The goal of this project was to gain a better understanding of the **React component-based architecture, React hooks, and React props.**)
+The size of the image uploader container can be modified based on the needs of the user, and the uploaded image can be downloaded in base64 text format.

 #### Images of the user Interfaces